fredfort/angular_bootstrap/README.md

 * Use ui-rooter
 * split the app into modules
 * Use Bootstrap-UI
+* Load properly bootsrap SASS (in order to easily override bootstrap variables)

 TODO
 -------

 * Create a REST API Call Factory
 * Create a HTTP interceptor
-* Load properly bootsrap SASS (in order to easily override bootstrap variables)
 * Handle error message error
 * Create different environment build(dev, stagging, prod)
 * Use SvgIcons
+* Use wiredep to dynamically load bower dependencies
+* Use ngtemplates

 * Many other improvements to come